ajwills72/rmip/docs/teacher_notes.md

 - Ensure you've met all items on the above checklist

-- Watch Chris Longmore's JATOS video
+- Watch Chris Longmore's JATOS video - [Uploading an OpenSesame Experiment](https://youtu.be/EMHwUMI4JOI).

 <a name="5"></a>